kube-rs/website/docs/controllers/intro.md

 # Introduction

-This guide showcases how to build controllers with kube-rs, and is a WIP with a [progress issue](https://github.com/kube-rs/website/issues/5).
+This is a larger guide to showcase how to build controllers, and is a WIP with a [progress issue](https://github.com/kube-rs/website/issues/5).

 ## Overview